 Brain Training: Our BrainFlex interactive workbooks are available through us or on Amazon, with a new workbook posted each month.
-The curriculum is designed for seniors to complete three sessions a week, over a four week period, however seniors can choose to complete the workbook at their own pace.
+The curriculum is designed for seniors to complete two sessions a week, over a four week period, however seniors can choose to complete the workbook at their own pace.
 The content provides interactive activities, recipes, exercises, and great conversation boosters too!
 It’s also fun for seniors to do by themselves, in their downtime but even more fun to do with a group of friends.
 Each workbook goes well beyond the normal activities typically found in a ‘brain training’ workbook.
 Based on the concept of ‘brain plasticity, ‘The BrainFlex' workbook, challenges seniors to continue learning new things, using creative, (outside of the box), thinking, while also using logic and reason to solve a variety of day to day problems seniors either have faced or are still facing.
 The activities allow for self-expression and spark innovative thoughts and ideas.
 Brain healthy recipes are a part of each weekly lesson, along with detailed nutritional information about their ingredients, and why they are so important to the brain and body.
 ‘Research and Discussion’ sheets are included in each lesson, giving seniors the ‘why’ behind the activities as well as the opportunity to stretch their minds and stay informed about various issues related to ‘aging well’.
 Guides for exercise, meditation/prayer, deep breathing and self-affirmations are also included.
 Workbooks begin with an action plan seniors create with their families (and/or doctor), and each week they have the opportunity to journal what steps they have taken towards reaching the goals in their action plan, which are structured around the four pillars of ‘aging-well’.
 (Nutrition, Brain Training, Social Connections, & Exercising/Meditation & Prayer.)
 This is also a great way for doctors to track the lifestyle choices of their patients.
 Last, the activities that allow for self-expression are a priceless keepsake for families.